heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 - The migration will only be commited to the database if no errors occur during the migration.
-- The migration will migrate global subcolumn set definitions from your `config.php` and `$GLOBALS['TL_SUBCL']`, respectively, to grid definitions of any template you choose or of a new theme.
+- The migration will migrate global subcolumn set definitions from your `config.php` and `$GLOBALS['TL_SUBCL']`, respectively, to grid definitions of any theme you select or optionally of a new theme.
 - The migration will migrate database-defined subcolumn definitions to grid definitions of any template you choose or of a new template.
 - The migration will transform subcolumn content elements to grid content elements.
 - The migration will not remove the subcolumns module or subcolumns bootstrap bundle.

+> [!TIP]
+> You may run the migration multiple times without causing issues.

+> [!IMPORTANT]
-> **Note:** You may run the migration multiple times without causing any issues.
-It will not duplicate any grid definitions,
+> Running the migration multiple times will not duplicate any grid definitions, as long as you leave the created tags
-> as long as you leave the created tags (e.g. `[sub2grid:source.profile.name]`) within the grid definition descriptions untouched.
+> (e.g. `[sub2grid:source.profile.name]`) within the grid definition descriptions untouched.